pdxparrot/assets/SETUP.md

   * Create a LocalizationData in Data/Data and attach it to the manager
 * NetworkManager
   * Create an empty Prefab and add the (not Unity / MLAPI) NetworkManager component to it
-  * Configure MLAPI settings if networking is enabled
+  * Configure Netcode for GameObjects settings if networking is enabled
     * Uncheck Don't Destroy
     * Run In Background should be checked
     * Set the Transport to UnetTransport